|Download this layer|

 (.zip file with Shapefile and ArcGIS 10.0 layer file)

-The Farmers' Markets layer is derived from the Farmers’ Markets database maintained by the Mass.
+This Farmers' Markets GIS layer is derived from the Farmers’ Markets database maintained by the Mass.
 Department of Agricultural Resources.
 The Department provides technical assistance to individuals and groups trying to start a farmers' market, helps farmers find appropriate farmers' markets to participate in, and encourages consumers to patronize farmers' markets through various publications, including the MassGrown Map, which also pulls data from the Farmers’ Markets database.

 As well as basic information about the markets, this data layer includes information about participation in the food assistance programs Supplemental Nutrition Assistance Program (SNAP) and Farmers’ Market Nutrition Program (FMNP) (see Attributes below).
 Women, Infants and Children Cash Value Vouchers (WIC-CVV) are not currently redeemable at farmers markets.

 This data layer is named FARMERSMARKETS_PT.